-For quite some time I use my Linux machine as a file and backup server for all Mac’s in my network which is accessible from the Finder in Mac OS X.
+For quite some time I use my Linux machine as a file and backup server (Mac File Server and Time Machine Volume) for all Mac’s in my network which is accessible from the Finder in Mac OS X.

 Install and configure Netatalk

 Netatalk is the Open Source implementation of AFP.